 where a Communications Hub T2 Aerial Type has previously been fitted and the Mesh Communications Hub fails to transition from the ‘Attempting to connect to SM WAN’ state to the ‘SM WAN connected’ state or from the ‘Attempting to connect to Mesh’ state to the ‘Mesh connected’ state within the maximum time set out in the CH Supporting Information, but no fault is indicated, the Supplier Party may wish to undertake the CH No SM WAN Installation Procedure.

+Communications Hub Activation Procedure – 4G North/Central/South

+Following the fitting of a 4G Cellular Communications Hub, the Supplier Party shall ensure that a check is performed to confirm that the following Communications Hub states are achieved, based on the CH Status Information, as set out in the CH Supporting Information:

+initialisation complete (‘Device initialising’ transition steps complete successfully);

+PWR LED ‘Normal operating state’;

+SW LED ‘Normal operating state’;

+WAN LED ‘Attempting connect to SM WAN’; and

+WAN LED ‘SM WAN connected’.

+Where the 4G Cellular Communications Hub activation fails to complete, the Supplier Party shall ensure that:

+where the CH Status Information indicates that the Communications Hub is in an error state (SW LED ‘Device in error state’ or WAN LED ‘SM WAN error’), the fault resolution procedures set out in clauses 8.1 to 8.13 of this document are followed; or

+where the WAN LED indicator fails to transition from the ‘Attempting connect to SM WAN’ state to the ‘SM WAN connected’ state within the maximum time set out in the CH Supporting Information, but no fault is indicated, the Supplier Party may wish to undertake the CH No SM WAN Installation Procedure.

 Annex C. Electronic Fault Diagnosis

 The DCC may carry out the following checks as part of the Communications Hub Fault Handling Procedure: